emelyn-barrientos/bytemaps-website/README.md

 ## NEXT STEPS ▶️ ##
-- [ ] Create 'Previous' & 'Next' buttons for individual post pages
+- [ ] Reconnect 'Previous' & 'Next' buttons for individual post pages
+- [ ] Clean up and refactor code
 - [X] Deploy!

 I'll update this README.md when the project is successfully deployed for your viewing pleasure :)